Google Tag:

 Source

-But why are cyber breaches so expensive?
-Really there are hundreds of cost factors to account for when a cyber breach occurs, but some stand out more than others.
+Why are cyber breaches so expensive?
+There are hundreds of cost factors to account for when a cyber breach occurs, but some stand out more than others.
 In the most expensive data breaches, companies often experience heavy losses related to:

 • Legal fees